Trendyol/gomapper/README.md

         // handle mapping error
     }

-    // You will see i64 field in dest is equal to zero.
+    // You will see i64 field in the dest object is equal to zero.
     // Because private fields won't map until source
     // and destination types are the same.
     // (src and dest variables are two different types)